President Nixon Meets Emperor Hirohito in Anchorage, Alaska

 A Historic Meeting in Anchorage

-On September 26, 1971 Anchorage, Alaska television professionals showed the world an historic event -
+On September 26, 1971 Anchorage, Alaska television professionals showed the world an historic event.
+Scroll down to see the video.

 President Nixon met Emperor Hirohito at Elmendorf Airforce Base.
 This was a historic meeting, because it was the very first time that a member of the Japanese Imperial Dynasty had ever visited America.